 KIC systems are available for use with a wide variety of scanners and digitizers ranging 25x18" scan area with preservation to 11x17", very high-speed scan stations that provide instant access on tablets, notebooks, smart devices and easy transfer to desktop PCs, the cloud and print servers.
 All KIC scan stations are ruggedly built for high-volume use and designed specifically for gentle treatment of books, and KIC's searchable PDF output files can be sent to email, USB drive, Cloud and/or sent wirelessly to smart devices.
 It's no wonder that DLSG's products are so popular with public libraries and are now accessible to over 70% of U.S. university students and faculty.

 In the U.S. alone, DLSG book scanners are on 800 college and university campuses, including most of the top 100 and nearly all large campuses.
-With the introduction of the KIC Click Mini, KIC BookEdge and KIC Sprout, KIC is now affordable for virtually all institutions of higher learning and full-service public libraries.
+With the introduction of the KIC Click Mini, KIC BookEdge and KIC for Sprout Pro by HP, KIC is now affordable for virtually all institutions of higher learning and full-service public libraries.
 Last decade, libraries typically 'added' several KIC book scanning kiosks for patron, student, faculty and researcher use, but since 2010 libraries have begun to replace their entire patron-use copier fleets with self-serve book scanning systems.

 Students at academic libraries want speed, and DLSG offers the fastest book scanners on the market.
 Patrons at public libraries need simplicity, and KIC provides three of the simplest possible user interfaces, one exclusively for scanning, one exclusively for copying and one exclusively for faxing.
 And KIC's best-of-breed power user interface is only a touch away.

 While multifunction copiers are partly digital, they are big mechanical machines with big maintenance issues and tiny touch screens.
-As a copier replacement, KIC book scanners eliminate copier failure/service problems and provide very large touch screens and view screens that are larger still.
-Organizing (rearranging content, collating pages, clipping, rotating, etc.) pages on a huge touch screen is much easier than shuffling paper.
+As a copier replacement, KIC eliminates copier failure/service problems and provides very large touch screens and view screens that are larger still.
+Organizing (collating, clipping, rotating, etc.) pages on a huge touch screen is much easier than shuffling paper.

-The digital age has steadily driven down the demand in libraries for paper copies to levels that make it increasingly difficult to justify copiers, and that includes multifunction copiers.
+The digital age has steadily driven down the demand in libraries for paper copies to levels that make it increasingly difficult to justify copiers.
 KIC self-service scanning systems reduce copier use further — to the point that attaching a small laser or ink jet printer is sufficient.
-Copier Replacement KIC systems also handle much larger materials than copiers, and they scan books without damaging them.
-However, KIC has numerous compelling benefits over copiers, including is KIC's fast and easy face-up scanning , automatic extraction of annotations, powerful capabilities for composing and rearranging content, creation of searchable PDFs, audio files and print-ready output, and a marketplace for ordering color glossy hardbound books in single and small quantities, with optional revenue sharing.
+Scan Copy Fax KIC systems also handle much larger materials than copiers, and they scan books without damaging them.
+However, the most compelling benefit of KIC over copiers is KIC's speed, due mainly to its face-up scanning design, which is not only significantly faster, but far easier to use.

 KIC's huge touch screen and larger view screen make faxing extra easy.
 Users can compose, review, clip, crop and change brightness and contrast of the pages of a fax before sending.
-KIC's step-by-step process is designed for easy operation by even the most technically timid users.
-All you need is an internet connection, and DLSG will provide the rest at a cost so low that fax revenue can pay for the KIC system over several years.
+KIC's step-by-step process is designed for easy operation by even the most timid users.
+All you need is an internet connection, and DLSG will provide the rest at a cost so low that fax revenue can pay for the KIC system in a few years or less.

 KIC Coin is a digital-age fee collection system included with all KIC systems.
 KIC Coin does not require that a coin box or a card reader be located next to each copier and fax machine.
 It works like a debit card, but no card is required.
 Patrons simply purchase any denomination they designate at the front desk.
 The library staff member prints a corresponding paper “KIC Coin” with barcode.
 The patron then places the KIC Coin on the KIC scanner and scans to begin charging the card with every scan thereafter.